-Peachtree Corners, GA
+Tooth Extraction Peachtree Corners GA

 There are many reasons why a person may have a dental extraction including tooth decay, injury, and routine wisdom tooth extraction.
-We provide dental extraction as well as numerous restorative procedures here at Southern Family Dental Care.
+We provide dental extraction as well as numerous restorative procedures at Southern Family Dental Care in Peachtree Corners, GA.

 What Are the Types of Extractions?